mongodb-labs/ai-ml-pipeline-testing/README.md

 Test execution flow is defined in `.evergreen/config.yml`.
 The test pipeline's config is structured as follows:

-**[Buildvariants](https://docs.devprod.prod.corp.mongodb.com/evergreen/Project-Configuration/Project-Configuration-Files#build-variants)** -- This is the highest granularity we will use to define how and when a test pipeline will run.
+**[Build variants](https://docs.devprod.prod.corp.mongodb.com/evergreen/Project-Configuration/Project-Configuration-Files#build-variants)** -- This is the highest granularity we will use to define how and when a test pipeline will run.
 A build variant defined should only ever be scoped to service one test pipeline.
 There can be multiple tasks run within the specified build variant, but they should all only scope themselves to a singular test pipeline in order to maintain an ease of traceability for testing.

 -   `name` -- This should be in the format `test-{pipeline}-{language}-{os}`
 -   `display_name` -- This can be named however you see fit.
 Ensure it is easy to understand.
 See `.evergreen/config.yml` for examples